-While web tests might fall short in identifying the root cause of an issue, many professionals find web-based or hosted tools appealing for large-scale uptime monitoring on remote devices (such as servers or off-site employee machines) The deployment and maintenance of these options are fairly frictionless, as there is no software to install or update.
+While web tests might fall short in identifying the root cause of an issue, many professionals find web-based or hosted tools appealing for large-scale uptime monitoring on remote devices (such as servers or off-site employee machines).
+The deployment and maintenance of these options are fairly frictionless, as there is no software to install or update.
 However, the lack of perspective still makes troubleshooting network issues remotely a challenge.

-If you’re only concerned whether a device is up or down, these uptime tools are probably more than enough for your needs.
+If you’re only concerned about whether a device is up or down, these uptime tools are probably more than enough for your needs.
 On the other hand, a number of admins find value in keeping a lightweight, versatile network tool installed in cases where network failure impacts a remote device.
 In most environments, you can keep these tools running as background processes while your device operates normally.
 Once a problem hits, these tools can spring into full traceroute mode, providing a critical perspective when needed.

 See it from the right side